lucasrcosta/facebook-js-ads-sdk/README.md

   .catch(UIRequestError)
 ```

 This snippet reads an account's data and then, in parallel, fetches insights for the account in the last 7 days and the last 10 campaigns.
 When the acount insights are available it's passed along with the account data to a placeholder UI function.
 When the campaigns return the insights for those are requested and sent to the UI with the campaing data.
-It can build a small dashboard, pretty cool huh? <!--- In fact if you have a valid token and an account Id you can see it working right now in this (**LIVE EXAMPLE**)[https://jsfiddle.net/].
-Open your console, replace the parameters and click run.
-You can play with other objects there if you like as well. --> Hand me a star if you liked it!
+It can build a small dashboard, pretty cool huh?
+Hand me a star if you liked it!

 ## Installation